Randal Grichuk Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.7 K/9, which ranks 15th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Yankees pitching staff ranks 15th in the league.

-- The Yankees have the sixth-ranked team ERA across all MLB pitching staffs (3.78).
+- The Yankees' 3.82 team ERA ranks seventh across all MLB pitching staffs.

-- Yankees pitchers combine to surrender 99 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Yankees pitchers combine to rank 13th in baseball in home runs given up (102 total, 1.1 per game).

-- Rodon (0-1) takes the mound for the Yankees to make his second start this season.

 © 2023 Data Skrive.
 All rights reserved.